 Iraq has been accused of sending a 'killer squad' to Beirut to assassinate a prominent Iraqi journalist and deputy editor of the PLO newspaper Falastin Al-Thawra.

-Iraq has been accused of sending a 'killer squad' to Beirut to assassinate a prominent Iraqi journalist and deputy editor of the PLO newspaper Falastin Al-Thawra.
+Background: Iraq has been accused of sending a 'killer squad' to Beirut to assassinate a prominent Iraqi journalist and deputy editor of the PLO newspaper Falastin Al-Thawra.
 Adel Wasfi was a veteran member of Yasser Arafat's Fatah organisation and had often been critical of the Iraqi leadership.
 Iraq has denied the accusation, by the General Union of Palestinian Students.

 SYNOPSIS: Adel Wasfi's funeral on Thursday (21 June) was attended by thousands.
 The thirty-four-year-old editor was gunned down on Wednesday (20 June) as he left his home in West Beirut.
 Mr. Wasfi was better known under his code name of Khaled Al Iraqi.